The Talent-Nelson Military Lending Act (“MLA”) was initially enacted in 2006.

 - Purchase money loans where the amount of credit extended exceeds the amount needed to purchase the goods

 - Any other form of consumer credit other than home mortgages, purchase money loans and credit cards (the restrictions on credit cards do not go into effect until later)

 Other modifications include a widening of what is considered “finance charges,” which extends transactions that must stay below a 36% interest rate.
 There is also an extension on what types of credit transactions are protected against enforceable arbitration.
-All of these changes constitute a substantial expansion on the protective legislation that affects 3 million people.
-For a more extensive run down of the extensions, click here.
+All of these changes constitute a substantial expansion of the protective legislation that affects 3 million people.
+For a more extensive rundown of the extensions, click here.